Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Evaluation

-\textbf{Investigating timeout cases.} All approaches time out for dataset BPIC18 when the model discovered is from Inductive Miner.
-This log has a very high number of unique traces (28,457) and nested parallel structures in the process model, resulting into 72 S-Components.
-The second most difficult case is PRT2 with Inductive Miner.
+\textbf{Investigating timeout cases.} All approaches time out for dataset BPIC18 for the model discovered from IM.
+This log has a very high number of unique traces (28,457) and nested parallel structures in the process model, resulting in 72 S-Components.
+The second most difficult case is PRT2 with IM.
 This log has a very large underlying state space (RG size: 5M), and only ALI can compute alignments.
-The S-Component approach can compute alignments quickly for most of the traces in this log (the average size of the reachability graph of the S-Components is only 15), though this approach times out when some conflicting traces need to be aligned on the original reachability graph.
+The S-Component approach can compute alignments quickly for most traces in this log (the average size of the reachability graph of the S-Components is only 15), though this approach times out when some conflicting traces need to be aligned on the original reachability graph.
 Our TR-SComp approach is able to compute alignments quickly for other difficult cases (i.e.\ cases where more than 3 other approaches time out) such as BPIC19\textsubscript{2} (IM) or BPIC18 (SM).
-In total, the TR-SComp and SComp approaches have the lowest number of timeouts (two cases), followed by ILP and Automata with three, ALI with four and eMEQ with twelve.
+In total, the TR-SComp and SComp approaches have the lowest number of timeouts (two cases) tied with the LP technique, followed by ILP and Automata with three, ALI with four and eMEQ with twelve.

 \textbf{Improvements of the tandem repeats approach.} The TR-SComp approach outperforms the other approaches significantly when the input event log is reduced on average by at least two events (the average trace reduction length $\varnothing$Red. is greater than two).
 For example, in BPIC12 (IM), TR-SComp outperforms S-Components by a factor of two, ALI by five and Automata as well as ILP by an order of magnitude.
 In the dataset BPIC18 (SM), TR-SComp improves over all the Automata-based variants by 20 seconds, while other approaches could not compute alignments for this model-log pair.
-In the case of BPIC14\textsubscript{f}, TR-Scomp outperforms the other approaches even thought the average reduction is low (0.4 events per trace).
-This could be due to the high number of unique traces (circa 15K) such that overall a significant number of events is reduced.
+In the case of BPIC14\textsubscript{f}, TR-Scomp outperforms the other approaches even though the average reduction is low (0.4 events per trace).
+This could be due to the high number of unique traces (circa 15K) that overall a high number of events is reduced.

 \textbf{Problematic cases of the tandem repeats approach.} Some datasets like the BPIC15 logs do not contain any repeating events.
 In these cases, TR-SComp performs similarly as the SComp approach, which in turn will fall back to the performance of the Automata-based approach when the process model is concurrency-free (i.e.\ \#SComps=1).
 In some cases, the log contains a relevant number of repetitions ($\varnothing$Red.>2), but TR-SComp is not faster than SComp, e.g.\ in BPIC13\textsubscript{inc} (IM) or BPIC19\textsubscript{1} (SM).
 We attribute this to the fact that these model-log pairs are quite small and thus the processing of tandem repeats creates a computational overhead compared to not applying the reduction altogether.